MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

   For control plane APIs, the workload must follow the contracts defined in the workload backend and implement those APIs.

-## API tab on the workload's application in Microsoft Entra ID
+## API permissions tab on the workload's application in Microsoft Entra ID

-On the **API** tab, you need to add scopes for control plane APIs and scopes for data plane APIs:
+On the **API permissions** tab, you need to add scopes for control plane APIs and scopes for data plane APIs:

 * The scopes added for control plane APIs should preauthorize the Fabric Client for Workloads application with application ID `d2450708-699c-41e3-8077-b0c8341509aa`.
 Those scopes are included in the token that the workload backend receives when Fabric calls it.

-  You need to add at least one for the control plane API for the flow to work.
+  You need to add at least one scope for the control plane API for the flow to work.
 * The scopes added for data plane APIs should preauthorize Microsoft Power BI with application ID `871c010f-5e61-4fb1-83ac-98610a7e9110`.
 They're included in the token that the `acquireAccessToken` JavaScript API returns.

   For data plane APIs, you can use this tab to manage granular permissions for each API that your workload exposes.
 Ideally, you should add a set of scopes for each API that the workload backend exposes and validate that the received token includes those scopes when those APIs are called from the client.
 For example: